-- It is not one of those relationship games people play in order to satisfy their ego.
+- It is not one of those relationship games people play to satisfy their ego.

-Here is a few possible scenarios of what can happen if you insist on seeking revenge:
+Here are a few possible scenarios of what can happen if you insist on seeking revenge:

 - You will get back together and, after a honeymoon period, your relationship will return to the old patterns (most probably).